Thank you for your interest! This journey is either underway or complete, but we do have many other tour options for you to choose from.

 Ahead of Your Tour

-• Make sure your passport will be valid at least six months after the date of your scheduled return to the U.S. A visa is required to enter Bolivia.
-If you are from another country, please contact the Bolivia embassy website for guidelines.
-See the “Passport, Visa & Documents” section below.
+• Make sure your passport will be valid at least six months after the date of your scheduled return to the U.S. See the “Passport, Visa & Documents” section below for details.

 • A yellow fever vaccination certificate is required for entry into Bolivia.
 Please consult with your doctor and check current CDC recommendations and requirements for travel to Bolivia about additional travel vaccinations you should have as precaution for travel.
 See the “General Health and Inoculations” section below.